This is a storytelling experiment, looking at the most creative street in Austria.

 Join us for a free walk, exploring the interplay between location, culture and the new world of work.
 Gumpendorferstrasse is full of groups who interact with each other.
 We want to celebrate this transdisciplinary flow, and hear from various players along the street, about what it means to them to be near to others who work in related, but different, cultural sectors.

-On the 25th birthday of Kulturkonzepte – who live at No. 9 – we will get together and visit sites (street art, a cafe, university, digital pioneers, musicians, perfume-makers and a rooftop) to hear stories about how the arts and innovation are developing.
+Following our very popular first tour, marking the 25th birthday of Kulturkonzepte – who live at No. 9 – and which was also the 100th Jane’s Walk in Vienna (everybody who came along got free home-made cakes and buns) in early May, Wien Museum and Creative Mornings Vienna have asked us to repeat the tour.
+We will get together and visit sites (street art, a cafe, university, digital pioneers, musicians, perfume-makers and a rooftop) to hear stories about how the arts and innovation are developing.
 What are the challenges, and which new solutions are they finding?